 Yes.
 Yes.
 And absolutely yes!

 But, before you pull the trigger, start by asking yourself why you want to blog and that will help you pick a path that makes sense for you.
 Are you writing for the sheer pleasure of it all or are we wanting to monetize?
 You know – bank, cash cow it.

-    You want to blog because writing is 100% cathartic.
-You could care a less about making money off your writing.
-You just want to share your gift with the world.
-Then I say to you: what are you waiting for?
+And so I say to you: what are you waiting for?!
 Don’t overthink it!
 Sit down and get those ideas on paper.
 Have Siri dictate while you drive.
 You can do it!